 IMAX acts as an antidote to the dual-release paradigm because it offers a viewing experience that can never be replicated at home.
 The aforementioned ‘Dune,’ with its massive foreign landscapes and sweeping music commands to be experienced in IMAX.
 Even though viewers might choose to watch the film at home, film fans, of which there are many, will no doubt attend IMAX screenings.
 Analysts expect IMAX to grow sales by 67% this year and 56% next year and to post earnings of $0.92 in 2022.

 The only bear is the box office recovery, which has been slower than anticipated.
 Additionally, with the shift to at-home viewing, which has no doubt been accelerated by the pandemic, IMAX screens might suffer some bleed-over impact from traditional screenings.

 So, which is the better investment right now?

 IMAX is the safer bet as its financials are more solid, its price isn’t inflated by the meme realm, and it will be more profitable than AMC in the coming years.

 Looking to invest in more established businesses?
 Why not check out our shortlist of stocks that are well-established in their industries but still have the opportunity to give their shareholders unrivaled returns?
-Start your MyWallSt free trial now.
+Start your MyWallSt free access now.

 Contributing Writer at MyWallSt